yiisoft/yii2/docs/guide/db-migrations.md

 The above command will apply *all* migrations found in the default migration path to the `db2` database.

-If your application works with multiple databases, some migrations should be applied to one database while some others should be applied to another database.
+If your application works with multiple databases, it is possible that some migrations should be applied to one database while some others should be applied to another database.
 In this case, it is recommended that you create a base migration class for each different database and override the [[yii\db\Migration::init()]] method like the following,

 ```php
 public function init()